 Basic DIY Cleaning Steps

-• Put on protective gear (gloves, mask, goggles).
+- Put on protective gear (gloves, mask, goggles).

-• Vacuum up debris from the cleanout and chimney throat.
+- Vacuum up debris from the cleanout and chimney throat.

-• Inspect visually (with flashlight) for signs of damage.
+- Inspect visually (with flashlight) for signs of damage.

 Pros and Cons of DIY Chimney Cleaning

-• Pros: It is cheaper than hiring a service.
+- Pros: It is cheaper than hiring a service.
 You are in control of when and how you clean.
 It is a good choice for light cleaning and for mild buildup.

-Hiring a Professional Chimney Cleaning Service
+Hiring a Professional for Deep Chimney Cleaning

 Before hiring a professional, look for certifications like CSIA-Certified Chimney Sweeps.
 These ensure the cleaner follows national safety standards.